Corporate Governance

 Basic Compensation

-Restricted Stock Compensation (Medium-and Long-Term Incentive)
+Restricted Stock Compensation (Medium- to Long-term Incentive)

-<KPI for PSU in FYE March 2025>
+<KPI for PSU in FYE March 2026>

 Compensation System for Directors (Representative Director, President and CEO)